YPM-Informatics/COPISClient/README.md

 __Note: This project supports Python version 3.x.x.__
 ### Usage

-To start the application from the project root, run:
+To start the application, run:
 ```bash
 python copisclient.py
 ```
+This should work regardless of the current directory.

 ### Configuration Files